-The Risk Management Committee (RMC) has the primary responsibility to monitor and control Market Risk, Operational Risk, Credit Risk, IRRBB, and Liquidity Risk as well as oversee adherence of the group to the agreed risk appetite.
+The Risk Management Committee (RMC) has the primary responsibility to monitor and control Credit Risk, Market Risk, Operational Risk, IRRBB, Business Risk, Model Risk and Liquidity Risk as well as oversee adherence of the Group to the agreed risk appetite.
 The Committee also considers the impact of Sustainability Risk as a cross-cutting risk type.

-The group's Sustainability Review can be found on pages 13 - 17 and 23 - 36 of the ICBCS Consolidated Annual Report 2023.
+The Group's Sustainability Review can be found on pages 9 - 14 and 20 - 43 of the ICBCS Consolidated Annual Report 2024.

 The IT Committee supports ExCo to oversee the IT function and ensure that it is aligned with the business strategy and able to achieve business goals.
-The committee plays a critical role in managing ICBCS's Run-The-Bank (RTB) priorities and utilising RTB IT resources to support the group's day-to-day operations.
+The committee plays a critical role in managing Run-The-Bank (RTB) priorities and utilising RTB IT resources to support the Group's day-to-day operations.

-The Investment and Change Committee (ICC) is responsible to allocate 'Change the Bank' (CTB) budget to projects and to have oversight of the projects that have CTB budget allocated to them.
+The Investment and Change Committee (ICC) is responsible for allocating 'Change the Bank' (CTB) budget to projects and to overseeing these projects.

-The Regulatory Compliance Committee (RCC) exists to ensure that there is a complete and effective compliance governance and control framework in place in respect of the conduct of business of the group.
+The Regulatory Compliance Committee (RCC) exists to ensure that there is a complete and effective compliance, governance and control framework in place in respect of the way in which the Group conducts its business.

-The Counterparty Risk Management Committee (CRMC) is responsible for ensuring that the group has appropriate controls in place to consider the acceptability of those Client and Third-Party relationships which present heightened financial crime and/or reputational risks to the group or its existing clients.
+The Counterparty Risk Management Committee (CRMC) is responsible for ensuring that the Group has appropriate controls in place to consider the acceptability of those Client and Third-Party relationships which present heightened financial crime and/or reputational risks to the Group or its existing clients.

-The New Products and Significant Transactions Approval Committee (NPSTAC) is intended to consider the appropriateness of New Products and Significant Transactions within the defined operational risk appetite and control environment of ICBCS.
+The New Products and Significant Transactions Approval Committee (NPSTAC) is intended to consider the appropriateness of new products and significant transactions within the Group's defined operational risk appetite and control environment.

-The Asset and Liability Committee (ALCO) is a sub-committee of ExCo.
-It is the responsibility of ALCO and its sub-committees to provide oversight of the size and composition of the group's balance sheet and capital and liquidity processes.
+The Asset and Liability Committee (ALCO) and its sub-committees are responsible for providing oversight of the size and composition of the Group's balance sheet and capital and liquidity processes.
 ALCO is also responsible for reviewing the current and forecast capital, liquidity, funding, large exposures, asset encumbrance, leverage and bank levy positions.
 The Capital Sub-Committee (CSC) and Liquidity Sub-Committee (LSC) are sub-committees of ALCO, and manage early signs of stress.

-The Transaction Acceptance Committee (TAC) is responsible for the independent assessment and approval of all transactions referred to the Committee by the business prior to accepting a formal mandate from a client / issuer.
+The Transaction Acceptance Committee (TAC) is responsible for the independent assessment and approval of all transactions referred by Global Markets or a committee member prior to accepting a formal mandate from a client / issuer.